Dáire: Interpretations

 Both Eoin MacNeill and T. F. O'Rahilly believed that most, if not all of those listed may derive from the same prehistoric or mythological figure, or have adopted each other's features to such an extent as to all be composites.
 The latter states that Daire and Cú Roí "are ultimately one and the same", and refers to him as "the god of the Otherworld".

 Meaning and origins

 The meaning is both sexual ("fruitful, fertile, rutty") and tumultuous ("violent").
 The reconstructed form is *Dārios, cognate to the Gaulish Dari(o) ("tumult, rage"), a form widely attested on the Continent, especially in personal names.

 The Darini were a population group or kingdom located by Ptolemy's 2nd century Geography in south Antrim and north Down.
-Julius Pokorny believed this to be a mistake for Darioni, from the groundform *Dārio-nion, reconstructed from the proto-historical Dairine, descendants of Daire Doimthech / Daire mac Dedad and ancestors of the historical Corcu Loígde.
+Julius Pokorny believed this to be a mistake for Darioni, from the ground form *Dārio-nion, reconstructed from the proto-historical Dairine, descendants of Daire Doimthech / Daire mac Dedad and ancestors of the historical Corcu Loígde.
 They were probably also ancestral, at least in part, to the Dál Fiatach, the descendants of Fiatach Finn mac Daire and known as the historical Ulaid (< *Uluti / Uoluntii), mentioned by Ptolemy living adjacent to the Darini.